 House of Tiles

-Once you finish exploring the National Palace you can take a stroll along the car-free Avenida Francisco I. Madero, also known simply as Madero Street (Calle Madero).
-This beautiful street has a lovely atmosphere and there are a number of boutiques and cafes where you can stop off if you want to shop or grab some lunch.
+Once you finish exploring the cathedral, you can take a stroll along Avenida Francisco I. Madero, also known simply as Madero Street (Calle Madero).
+This beautiful pedestrian-only street has a lovely atmosphere and there are a number of boutiques and cafes where you can stop off if you want to shop or grab some lunch.

 Torre Latinoamericana